shubham-execideas/youuBlog/src/team/ed-deshields.md

 date: 2023-03-08T17:45:41+05:30
 linkedIn: https://www.linkedin.com/in/ed-deshields-82525354
 twitter: https://twitter.com/DeshieldsEd?t=a_aT4yqKx1E4CY0cxxiK9A&s=09
-description: "Ed is the Founder of Sober Peer, LLC, a behavioral sciences company.
+description: "Ed is the Founder of YOUU Health, LLC, a behavioral sciences company.
 For twenty years, his technology platforms have served millions of consumers with advanced artificial intelligence and cognitive models for assessing consumer-side behavioral outcomes.
 His companies have been among